vennietweek/reciperescue/README.md

 3. **Shopping List**: Add ingredients to a shopping list.
 You can test this by clicking on the 'Shopping List' item in the Navigation Bar.

+# Backend Features

+1. Call upon 4 different APIs for (1) Getting a list of recipe, (2) Getting the details within a specific recipe, (3) Calling ChatGPT to request for tips on recipe, (4) Calling an api to convert the ingredients into grams

+2. Scrap the Fairprice Website to obtain list of items available for specific ingredients

+3. Caching of data called by both APIs and scraper into our database so that it will reduce loading time for repeated loading of similar data